roodriigoooo/HELPFUL-RAG-for-Search/README.md

 - **kgsandagents branch**:

     - A first, admittedly basic and naive implementation of Knowledge Graphs enhancements and agents to the already demo'd code.
-    - Still working on improving it, and making it more robust to get a demo worth showing working. in any case it is just a mock version of a KG and agents (that i hope to replace with open-source software such as crewAI), to more or less show how i think about these tools in the context of the project.
+    - Still working on improving it.
+In any case it is just a mock version of a KG and agents (the newest version now uses CrewAI), to more or less show how i think about these tools in the context of the project.
-## Setup (will work towards making this more practical if possible)
+### Setup (will add more on Windows instructions ASAP)
 On the cloned directory:
 ```bash
 # Linux or macOS